FAU-LMS/bjontegaard/README.md

 ![PyPI](https://img.shields.io/pypi/v/bjontegaard)

 # Bjøntegaard-Delta Interpolation

+BD-rate implementations in Python.
+Also available in [Matlab](https://github.com/FAU-LMS/bjontegaard-matlab).

 ## Introduction
 The Bjøntegaard-Delta (BD) metrics (delta bit rate and delta PSNR) described in [1] are well known metrics to measure the average differences between two rate-distortion (RD) curves.
 They are based on **cubic-spline interpolation (CSI)** of the RD curves and [Matlab](https://www.mathworks.com/matlabcentral/fileexchange/41749-bjontegaard-metric-calculation-bd-psnr) as well as [Python](https://github.com/google/compare-codecs/blob/master/lib/visual_metrics.py) implementations are available on the internet.